MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab08_Ex1_Manage iOS and iPad mobile Device Enrollment into Intune.md

 ## Summary

-In this lab, you use Microsoft Intune manage device enrollment for iOS/iPadOS and Android devices.
+In this lab, you will use Microsoft Intune to configure, deploy, and manage mobile devices and applications for iOS/iPadOS and Android platforms.

 ### Prerequisites